zeek/spicy/doc/programming/parsing.rst

 :ref:`parse_vector`), Spicy will look at what's expected to come *after* the container.
-As long as that's something clearly recognizable (e.g., a specific value of an atomic type, or a match for regular expression), it'll terminate the vector accordingly.
+As long as that's something clearly recognizable (e.g., a specific value of an atomic type, or a match for a regular expression), it'll terminate the vector accordingly.

 Here's an example: